Team Captain Toolkit

 Recruit new captains and encourage business support

-Bike Month is coming up and I am captaining a team for the Washington Bikes Bike Everywhere Challenge.
+Bike Month is coming up and I am captaining a team for the F5 Networks Bike Everywhere Challenge.
 The theme this year is “Bike Everywhere,” and I’d like to encourage you to join the all-star cast of team captains.

 As a team captain, you can significantly increase bicycle commuting at _________ (their worksite).
-Captains recruited over 2,400 brand new bike commuters last year.
+Captains recruited over 2,400 brand new bike commuters in a recent year.
 Think about how valuable bicycling is to you, and multiply that by 2,400…that’s a lot of positive return for a modest investment of time on your behalf!

 To start a team, you simply sign up online, recruit three to nine more coworkers to join you and encourage everyone to ride as much as possible throughout May.
 In fact, the hardest part may be coming up with a team name.
 (My team is ________________________.)